swfiua/gotu/docs/cberry.rst

 Rourke says that Sagittarius A* cannot be at the centre of our galaxy, since it is simply not large enough to drive a mature galaxy.

-This was the motivation for the *Where Is the Sun?" artwork that I submitted to the conference.
+This was the motivation for the *Where Is the Sun?* artwork that I submitted to the conference.

 .. image::  images/witsart.png